-Protecting your identity from digital thieves can easily seem overwhelming.
+Protecting yourself from identity theft online can easily seem overwhelming.
 With data breaches, spam scams and phishing attempts, it makes many of us feel powerless about protecting ourselves and our assets- but it doesn’t have to!

 With a few savvy strategies, you can protect yourself and ensure your accounts and information are secure.
 For important information regarding digital safety, check out Allstate’s Hidden World of Data.